 Jobboard Finder’s opinion

-Summary: Bayt (which means “home”) was created by 3 Lebanese boys and one Jordanian in 2000 and is one of the leading aggregator job boards in the Middle East (which refers to: Egypt, Iran, Turkey, Iraq, Saudi Arabia, Yemen, Syria, the UAE, Israel, Jordan, Palestine, Lebanon, Oman, Kuwait, Qatar, Bahrain and Cyprus).
-Particularly active in Saudi Arabia, it is ranked 161th most active site.
+Summary: Bayt (which means “home”) was created by Rabea Ataya and is one of the leading aggregator job boards in the Middle East (which refers to: Egypt, Iran, Turkey, Iraq, Saudi Arabia, Yemen, Syria, the UAE, Israel, Jordan, Palestine, Lebanon, Oman, Kuwait, Qatar, Bahrain and Cyprus).
+Particularly active in Saudi Arabia, it is ranked 149th most active site and in the UAE, it's 32nd!
 In 2008, it also set out to make a name for itself in the North African countries but most of its success comes from Saudi Arabia, the UAE, Egypt, India and Qatar.
 How did Bayt become so successful?
-Quite simply: by faking it until they made it with a television advertising campaign.
-Today, they have over 12 million CVs in their database, 15 regional offices with contact information for each one.
+Other than the obvious reasons, Bayt invested in a large television advertising campaign at the start of their creation to attract users.
+Today, they have over 34 million CVs in their database, 15 regional offices with contact information for each one.
 You can follow them on different social media and they even advertise other job boards to make sure you find what you’re looking for.
 Nevertheless, like most aggregators, Bayt is more successful in some countries than others.

 Design: To be honest, the house-like logo did remind me of a real-state website.
 That said, it is easy to use with an appealing design.
 You’ll find photos and shorts bios about the employees, testimonials from companies (and there are many of them!
 Sorted by country) and clear information about posting jobs.
-The jobs themselves are filtered by various categories (with the number of available jobs per category indicated in brackets).
-It’s a shame adverts appear among the job offers.
+The jobs themselves are filtered by various categories (country, city, area, job role, specialty, industry, career level, employer type, gender, company type, company name, date modified; with the number of available jobs per category indicated in brackets).
+It’s a shame adverts appear among the job offers (there aren't that many though)

 The job board objective: Bayt wants to be the biggest job shopping center.